lesaint/lesaint.github.io/_posts/2014-03-15-method_level_security_with_spring_security_and_spring_mvc.md

 When setting up exactly just that on a project, I ran into a series of problem and got a finer understanding on how Spring Security implements Method Security.

-## How to enable Method Security
+# How to enable Method Security

 As stated by the [documentation](http://docs.spring.io/spring-security/site/docs/3.1.x/reference/el-access.html#d0e5600), enabling Method level security with Spring Security is as simple as added a `global-method-security` tag in your configuration.

 It's super easy and it works.
-You can even choose which annotation set you want to use with the appropriate attributes :
+You can even choose which annotation set you want to use with the appropriate attributes:

 * `secured-annotations="enabled"` for `@Secured`
 * `jsr250-annotations="enabled"` for `@RolesAllowed`
 * `pre-post-annotations="enabled"` for `@PreAuthorize`, `@PostAuthorize`, ...
 * `metadata-source-ref="extraMethodSecurityMetadataSource"` to use your own annotations
 	- more on that in another article

-## Pitfalls when using Method Security on Spring MVC controllers
+# Pitfalls when using Method Security on Spring MVC controllers

 But in fact, it's not that easy, especially with Spring MVC controllers.

-### The position of `global-method-security` matters
+## The position of `global-method-security` matters

 The first problem I encountered when adding `@Secured` annotations on my Controller classes was that it simply didn't work.
 Spring would not enforce the required role(s), not even applying any control.
 My Controller classes didn't seem to be secured at all.